-- 2.3.13.
-The Department is developing three standard proforma for use in seeking evidence in writing from (a) GPs; (b) hospitals and (c) other professionals.
-These proforma have been provided separately. - 2.3.14.
+- 2.3.12.
+The Department has three standard proforma for use in seeking evidence in writing from (a) GPs; (b) hospitals and (c) other professionals.
+These proforma are provided separately. - 2.3.13.
 Where necessary, providers may also seek evidence from professionals by telephone.
-Such telephone calls should be made by approved HPs not by clerical staff. - 2.3.15.
-A written record should be taken of any telephone discussions seeking further information and the content included in the assessment report provided to the Department (or via the PIP Assessment Tool once it is made available).
-The HP should inform the professional being contacted that this record is being produced and that this may be made available to the claimant and/or their representative.

-- 2.3.16.
-The HP should also clarify whether any information provided by the professional is Harmful or Confidential (See paragraphs 2.8.23 and 2.13.36). - 2.3.17.
+Such telephone calls should be made by approved HPs not by clerical staff. - 2.3.14.
+A written record should be taken of any telephone discussions seeking further information and the content included in the assessment report provided to the Department or via the PIP Assessment Tool.
+The HP should inform the professional being contacted that this record is being produced and that this may be made available to the claimant and/or their representative. - 2.3.15.
+The HP should also clarify whether any information provided by the professional is Harmful or Confidential (See paragraphs 2.8.22 and 2.13.36). - 2.3.16.
 Claimants will be asked during the initial claim stage to give consent to contact third parties.
 See section 2.13 for further information on consent.